- FdA in Contemporary Circus with Physical Theatre

 - Two years full-time

 We accept a wide range of qualifications for entry to our foundation programmes.
 See ‘Interested in applying’ for more information.

-Merge physical theatre, movement and traditional circus to create exciting new work.
+Merge physical theatre, movement and circus to create exciting new work.

 - Develop an innovative and imaginative approach to circus and physical theatre.

-Your training will expose you to a wide range of disciplines and styles and incorporates circus, dance, theatre, cabaret and outdoor theatre.
-With a grounding in physical technique and skill, the course also explores the various cultural, historical and social contexts in which these disciplines sit.
+Your training will expose you to a wide range of disciplines and styles.
+Alongside a grounding in physical technique and skill, the course also explores the various cultural, historical and social contexts in which these disciplines sit.